ondrejsika/proxmox-training/README.md

 ### Download Templates

-At first, you have to download container template.
+At first, you have to download the container template.

-Go to Storeage which supports Container Templates, for example local or NFS.
+Go to Storage which supports Container Templates, for the example local or NFS.

 ![](images/container-template-new-select.png)